natsxki/natsxki/README.md

 # hi, i'm lylia!!

-**CS Master's student passionate about AI and how it can interact with 3D graphics - quadrilingual & based in Paris**
+**CS Master's student passionate about how to make technology intuitive - quadrilingual & based in Paris**

 </div>